Probing Higgs and Top Interactions through the Muon Lens at multi-TeV Muon Colliders: Muon Collider Analysis

 \section{Muon Collider Analysis}

 So far, our discussion has focused on constraining the Wilson coefficients of operators involving muons, the Higgs boson, and top quarks using existing experimental data.
 In this section, we explore the possibility of directly probing these couplings at a high-energy muon collider.
 We consider final states involving a Higgs boson, top quarks, or both.
 For single-Higgs production, we analyse the $Zh$, $Z$ boson fusion, and $t\bar{t}h$ channels, with the latter being particularly sensitive to dimension-6 operators associated with top-quark interactions.
 In addition, we investigate top-quark pair production as an independent probe.
-The impact of tensor-type operators (two-fermionic dipole and four-fermionic tensor operators) on $Zh$ and $t\bar{t}$ processes, has been discussed briefly in~\cite{Buttazzo:2020ibd,Paradisi:2022vqp,Yin:2020afe}.
-We will consider the {\it{ZBF}} and the associated $t\bar{t} h$ production along with the former two processes as shown in Fig.~\ref{feyn_diag_coll} (a)-(d).
-These are analysed via a subset of additional higher-dimensional operators involving vector currents and other four-fermion operators, which remain unexplored.
+The effect of tensor-type operators (two-fermionic dipole and four-fermionic tensor operators) on $Zh$ and $t\bar{t}$ processes, has been discussed briefly in Refs.~\cite{Buttazzo:2020ibd,Paradisi:2022vqp,Yin:2020afe}.
+We will consider the {\it{ZBF}} and the associated $t\bar{t} h$ production along with the former two processes, as shown in Fig.~\ref{feyn_diag_coll} (a)-(d).
+These channels are analysed in presence of a subset of additional higher-dimensional operators involving vector currents and other four-fermion operators, which remain unexplored.
 Operators involving the top quark are essentially inaccessible to low-energy flavour experiments.
-A high-energy muon collider uniquely overcomes this limitation, as the $t\bar{t}$ and $t\bar{t}h$ channels provide direct sensitivity to muonic interactions with top quarks.
-The $\mu\mu tt$ structures induced by the operators are most directly probed in such collider environments.
+A high-energy muon collider uniquely overcomes this limitation, as the $t\bar{t}$ and $t\bar{t}h$ channels provide direct sensitivity to muon-top interactions.
+The $\mu\mu tt$ contact terms induced by the operators are most directly probed in such collider environments.
 The relevant operators fall mainly into two classes.
-The $\psi^2Vh$-type operators modify the total and differential rates of $\mu^+\mu^- \to Zh$ and $\mu Z \to \mu h$ processes while $t\bar t$ and $t \bar th$ processes are altered by four-fermion operators.
+The $\psi^2Vh$-type operators modify the rates of $\mu^+\mu^- \to Zh$ and $\mu Z \to \mu h$ processes while $\mu^+\mu^- \to t\bar t$ and $\mu^+\mu^- \to t \bar th$ processes are altered by four-fermion operators.